Henry Kelsey: Travel to the Great Plains

 At Deering's Point, Kelsey was still in the austere Taiga boreal forest of northern Canada.
 His apparent goal was to reach the First Nations people of the richer lands of the Aspen Parkland and prairies to his south and west.
 Accompanied by Cree, Kelsey ascended the Carrot River by canoe, crossed into present-day Saskatchewan, then continued on foot to a point northwest of present-day Yorkton, entering the aspen parkland.
-Kelsey's route was probably via several well-traveled foot trails.
+Kelsey's route was probably via several well-travelled foot trails.
 Entering the aspen parkland, possibly near the Touchwood Hills, he encountered the Assiniboine, a buffalo-hunting people of the Great Plains.
 The Assiniboine and other peoples of the region were still on foot at this time, the later horse culture of the Plains tribes not having yet reached Canada.

 On 20 August, Kelsey described a "great store of buffalo" and "silver-haired" bears, the first sightings by a European of buffalo and grizzly bears on the northern Great Plains.
 His party had gone hungry during their ascent of the journey through the taiga, but now Kelsey and his indigenous companions feasted on buffalo.
 Kelsey also noted the abundance of beaver in the many ponds and lakes of the aspen parkland.
 Continuing his journey, possibly to a point south and west of Saskatoon, Kelsey tried to make peace between the Assiniboine and their neighbours, the Naywatame poets.
 It is unclear who the Naywatame were; Kelsey commented "they knew not the use of canoes," which indicates that they were Plains Indians.

 Scholars have advanced several theories as to the identity of the Naywatame.
 On linguistic grounds, they are proposed to be Siouan, possibly Stoney or another people closely related to the Assiniboine.
 Identification of them as Hidatsa or Mandan is proposed, although those tribes were resident 300 miles further south along the Missouri River in North Dakota.
 Possibly they were Gros Ventre or Blackfeet, Algonquin speakers who were discovered living in this region by later explorers in the 18th and 19th centuries.